Chronic long term swelling

 How are patients being supported during the coronavirus pandemic?

-Many consultations continue to be carried out virtually via telephone call, or video-call, if patients are able to do this.
+Consultations can be carried out virtually via telephone call, or video-call.

 Where can I find out more about Lymphoedema?